-Maintaining your mental health during the Covid-19 pandemic
+Maintaining your mental health during the COVID-19 pandemic

-Dr. Rae’ Lundy is a Clinical Psychologist and Associate VP of Wiley College, here is what she suggests.
+Dr. Rae’ Lundy is a Clinical Psychologist and Associate VP of Wiley College and has some suggestions.

 She adds it’s important those dealing with mental illness know they are not alone during this time.